App development costs in 2023: How Much Should You Be Paying?

 Dev team location

-Your app's cost can also vary due to the level of expertise offered by the developer, and whether they’re a freelancer or you’re working with a team within a business.
+Your app's cost can also vary due to the level of expertise offered by the developer, and whether they're a freelancer or you're working with a team within a business.
 Most companies will include a team of experts, from designers to engineers.
-Whereas a freelancer can be a designer and engineer, and offer application maintenance all rolled into one, they’re more likely to be an expert in just one area of development.
+Whereas a freelancer can be a designer and engineer and offer application maintenance all rolled into one, they’re more likely to be an expert in just one area of development.
 This could mean that your app's cost is higher, as you may need assistance from multiple experts.
 The takeaway is, the type of service can differ between a business or a freelancer, so it’s good practice to do your research.
-A great place to start is with testimonials.
+A great place to start is with testimonials and case studies.

 The application development process also has a bearing on how much it costs to make an app.
 Project complexity can include the project's size - the number of pages/screens within the app, connectivity to other applications both inside and outside of your business, and the amount of code required for the programme.
 Factors like these will, unsurprisingly, affect the costing of an app.